orbforge/orb-docs/docs/orb-app/creating-an-account.md

 ### Method 2: From the Website

-1. Visit [Orb.net](https://orb.net/sign-in) in your web browser
+1. Visit [Orb.net/sign-in](https://orb.net/sign-in) in your web browser
-2. Click "Sign In" in the top right corner, then select "Create Account"
+2. Select "Create Account"
-   - If you already have an account, you can log in here
 3. Enter your email address or choose one of the other authentication methods
    - Google
    - Apple